mr152here/hexegg/docs/MANUAL.md

 - '-' - decrease row size (nice when looking for some symetry or tables)
 - 'i' - toggles the visibility of the info bar
 - 'o' - toggles the visibility of the offset bar
+- 'm' - highlight selected block
+- 'M' - remove highlight from the selected block or its selected part

 When you enable highlighting different bytes ('h' key), program shows those bytes in a different color, makes changes in files easy to spot.
 You can also use '.' key to jump to the next diff location.
 ![](assets/byte_screen_diff.png)

 #### Location bar

-Whenever you perform an operation that returns multiple results, the results are displayed on the right side of the screen in a panel called the "location bar".
-You can quickly jump through the results and their associated offsets using:
+Whenever you perform an operation that may returns multiple results, the results are displayed on the right side of the screen in a panel called the "location bar".
+You can quickly goes through the results and their associated offsets using:
 - ']' - navigate to the next location
 - '[' - navigate to the previous location
 - '}' - page down in location bar
 - '{' - page up in location bar
-- '<' - navigate to the currently selected location
+- '<' - navigate to the currently selected item
-- '>' - find highlighted block in location bar from the current position
+- '>' - find highlighted block in location bar from the cursor position
 - 'r' - rename item in the location bar
 - 'R' - remove item from the location bar
-- 'm' - highlight selected block
-- 'M' - remove highlighted block or its selected part
 - 'l' - toggles location bar visibility (shortcuts still works)

 Location bar also support mouse events.
-By clicking on the item in the list, you will jump to the associated offset.
-Or you can quickly travers results by mouse wheel.
+By left clicking on the item, you will jump to its offset.
+By right clicking you will jump to the end offset.
+Double click to select whole block (if item has known size).
+Or you can quickly travers through results using mouse wheel.

 #### Info bar